mido/mido/docs/intro.rst

 Introduction (Basic Concepts)
 =============================

-Mido is all about messages and ports.
+Mido is all about messages, ports and files.

 Messages